lgorniak/DevOpsSetup/README.md

 Deployment strategies and tooling

 Developer productivity (monorepos, scaffolding tools, etc.)

   🧪 In Progress
   This is an experimental setup — ideal tools and configurations will be tested, benchmarked, and iteratively improved over time.

-📘 Documentation